 How to Deal With a Toxic Boss

-Toxic work environments can take a physical toll on employees, while also affecting their mental state or their ability to perform daily duties to a higher standard.
+Toxic work environments can take a physical toll on employees.
+Additionally, they also affect their mental state or their ability to perform daily duties.
 An employee may have no control over the current state of their workplace due to issues that are a primary result of a toxic boss.
-However, they can take preventative measures to ensure the problem doesn’t escalate, by learning how to deal with a toxic boss.
+However, they can take preventative measures to ensure the problem doesn’t escalate.

 Common Forms of Employee Mistreatment